kkew3/tabulate/README.md

   -S, --strict          to enable strict mode, where wrapped lines exceeding
                         the WIDTHs that will ruin the table layout are forbidden
-  -B, --no-break-long-words
+  -b, --break-long-words
-                        to not break long words even if necessary, default to break long words
-  -d DELIMITER, --delimiter DELIMITER
+                        to break long words, default not to break long words -d DELIMITER, --delimiter DELIMITER
                         the field delimiter in input data, default to <TAB>
 ```